callfoundationindia/callfoundationindia/content/_index.md

         type: form_field
     submit_label: Submit
     type: section_contact
+    subtitle: >-
-    subtitle: 'You can either email us at contact@callfoundation.co.in or '
+      You can either email us at contact@callfoundation.co.in or fill this form and we'll get in touch with you
 seo:
   title: Call Foundation
   extra: